London Shard group to manage 1,000-metre tower project in Saudi

-LONDON The builder of The Shard skyscraper in London will be the project manager for the planned $1.2 billion, 1,000-metre (3,300-foot) Kingdom Tower skyscraper in Jeddah, Saudi Arabia.
+LONDON The builder of The Shard skyscraper in London will be the project manager for the planned $1.2 billion (791 million pound), 1,000-metre (3,300-foot) Kingdom Tower skyscraper in Jeddah, Saudi Arabia.

-Mace will manage the development in a joint venture with construction consultant EC Harris, part of Dutch group Arcadis, and the tower will be built by Saudi construction firm Bin Laden Group.

-The tower's height will exceed a kilometer - precisely by how much is a secret but the structure will take over from Dubai's 828-metre tall Burj Khalifa as the world's tallest skyscraper.

 "One of the reasons we hired them is they are going to use the same team that was on The Shard," Waleed Abduljaleel Batterjee, chief executive of developer Jeddah Economic Company, told British trade magazine Building.